 - Require a boot and device lock password (swipe, PIN, pattern, accessibility (direction), screen locks are not allowed).
-Acceptable biometrics vary with the device for the device lock. - The maximum password failure retry policy should be less than or equal to 30. - A screen lock password required to decrypt data on boot. - Revocation checking must be enabled. - External storage must be encrypted. - Password (non-container) recovery policy must not be enabled. - When CC mode has been enabled, the TOE behaves as follows: - The TOE sets the system wide Android CC mode property to be enabled. - The TOE prevents loading of custom firmware/kernels and requires all updates occur through FOTA. - The TOE utilizes CAVP approved cryptographic ciphers for TLS. - The TOE ensures FOTA updates utilize 2048-bit PKCS #1 RSA-PSS formatted signatures (with SHA-512 hashing).
+Acceptable biometrics vary with the device for the device lock. - The maximum password failure retry policy should be less than or equal to 30. - A screen lock password required to decrypt data on boot. - Revocation checking must be enabled. - External storage must be encrypted. - When CC mode has been enabled, the TOE behaves as follows: - The TOE sets the system wide Android CC mode property to be enabled. - The TOE prevents loading of custom firmware/kernels and requires all updates occur through FOTA. - The TOE utilizes ACVP/CAVP approved cryptographic ciphers for TLS.

-The TOE includes a containerization capability, Work Profile container, which is part of the Knox Platform.
-This container provides a way to segment applications and data into two separate areas on the device, such as a personal area and a work area, each with its own separate apps, data and security policies.
-For this effort, the TOE was evaluated both without and with a Work Profile container created.
-Thus, the evaluation includes several Knox-specific claims that apply to a Work Profile container when created.
+The TOE includes the ability to create separate profiles part of the Knox Platform.
+A profile provides a way to segment applications and data into two separate areas on the device, such as a personal area and a work area, each with its own separate apps, data and security policies.
+For this effort, the TOE was evaluated both without and with profiles created.
+Thus, the evaluation includes several Knox-specific claims that apply when these profiles are created.

-There are different models of the TOE, the Samsung Galaxy Devices on Android 10, and these models differ in their internal components (as described in the table below).
+There are different models of the TOE, the Samsung Galaxy Devices on Android 11, and these models differ in their internal components (as described in the table below).
 All devices are A64 architecture.